 The first question that likely comes to mind with advice that says, follow you gift is: “But how do I know what is my gift?”

-Most of us will agree though that following your gift is likely to be the most rewarding path emotionally and sometimes financially path.
+Most of us will agree though that following your gift is likely to be the most emotionally and sometimes financially rewarding path.

-However, where we get stuck is the nagging suspicion that there lies around the corner, obstacles, disappointments and barriers
+However, we sometimes get stuck is the nagging suspicion that there lies around the corner, obstacles, disappointments and barriers

 that might be too unsurmountable.
 In the meantime, we settle for what we consider safer, less-risky options, such as taking jobs